-Admission to the Tennessee College of Applied Technology (TCAT Upper Cumberland and Livingston) Practical Nursing Program is open to all applicants who are 18 years of age and older and who have met the following criteria for enrollment:
+Admission to the Tennessee College of Applied Technology (TCAT Upper Cumberland and Livingston) Practical Nursing Program is open to all applicants who are 17 years of age and will turn 18 prior to clinicals starting during the first trimester and older who have met the following criteria for enrollment:

-- Successful passage of the HesiTM Entrance Exam or meets minimum ACT requirement for admission. - HESI TM, score of 70% in reading and math or ACT score of 19 (taken within 2 years) Student is responsible for HESI fee. - Completed and returned the application packet. - Application form - Evidence of high school graduation or GED equivalency - Physical Form (applicant section) - o MMR, Hepatitis B, TB, & Varicella (Chicken Pox) Proof of immunization or immunity - FASFA confirmation sheet attached (unless planning on paying cash on first day) - Program space availability. - Participate in a Pre-orientation session.
+- Successful passage of the HesiTM Entrance Exam or meets minimum ACT requirement for admission. - HESI [TM], score of 70% in reading and math or ACT scores of 19 in reading and math (taken within 2 years) Student is responsible for HESI fee. - Completed and returned the application packet. - Application form - Evidence of high school graduation or GED equivalency - Physical Form (applicant section) - o MMR, Hepatitis B, TB, & Varicella (Chicken Pox) Proof of immunization or immunity - o FASFA confirmation sheet attached (unless planning on paying cash on first day) - Program space availability. - o Participate in a Pre-orientation session.